w3c/vc-data-model-2.0-test-suite/README.md

 }
 ```

-This example above is for a set of unauthenticated endpoints.
+The example above is for a set of unauthenticated endpoints.
 You may add
 [ZCAP](https://w3c-ccg.github.io/zcap-spec/)
-or OAuth2 authentication to your endpoints.
+or [OAuth2 authentication](https://oauth.net/2/client-authentication/) to your endpoints.

-See the
+See
 [Adding a new implementation](https://github.com/w3c/vc-test-suite-implementations/tree/main?tab=readme-ov-file#adding-a-new-implementation)
 for more information.